-In most states and in the federal government, the executive branch develops a budget proposal that is then debated and revised by the legislative branch.
+In most states and in the federal government, the executive branch develops a budget proposal that is then debated and revised by the legislative branch, which is the only branch of government with the power to appropriate – that is, to authorize spending.
 This kind of budget process gives the executive branch significant power because their document frames the budget debate.
-While the power to appropriate—that is, to authorize spending—lies with the legislative branch, the detailed review and analysis that is contained in the executive budget proposal reinforces the executive branch’s ability to steer the debate.
 Not so in New Mexico, which is one of the few states in which both the executive and the legislative branches produce budget proposals.
 The Legislature has its own committee that independently develops a budget proposal based on the same agency requests that are submitted to the governor’s office.
 This structure significantly increases the power of the Legislature in the budget process; the Legislature is not simply adjusting the governor’s budget, but is suggesting its own priorities.

 The governor must submit the executive budget recommendation to the Legislature in early January.
 The governor’s budget recommendation usually takes the form of two separate documents: the Budget in Brief and the Executive Budget Recommendation.